-How have you dealt with the lockdowns?
+How did you deal with the lockdowns?
 Please answer our survey

-What affect has the pandemic had on your mental health?
+Is van life different now compared to pre-pandemic days?
+What affect did the pandemic have on your mental health?
 Have you made any unexpected life decisions based on lockdown lessons?
 Or maybe, like me, you have brought forward a life-long ambition?

 We’d love to hear your story so please answer our short survey…